 Front/Rear Dash Cam Pricing

-- $200 and above: On the top end of dual dash cams, options here tend to be well equipped with a number of advanced features like night vision recording, 4K resolutions, and more.
+- $200 and up: On the top end of dual dash cams, options here tend to be well equipped with a number of advanced features like night vision recording, 4K resolutions, and more.
 For the best of the best, this is the range to check out if you can afford it.

-Most than anything else, a dash cam needs to have a good enough recording quality to make out important details like license plate numbers.
+More than anything else, a dash cam needs to have a good enough recording quality to make out important details like license plate numbers.
 With a front/rear dash cam, it's helpful if both cameras have at least full HD video recording capabilities.
 While 1080p video resolutions are common, higher resolutions like 4K are also a good option for excellent video recording.
 They tend to be more expensive and rarer in availability than standard HD video footage.

 Since dash cams have limited space to save recorded files, loop recording helps a camera keep recording continuously without running out of room.
 To do so, the camera will automatically overwrite old recordings, meaning it has a memory buffer that recycles the data.
 In most cases, dash cams can override the buffer manually or when the shock sensor detects an impact to record the file.